hwdsl2/docker-ipsec-vpn-server/README.md

 docker build -t hwdsl2/ipsec-vpn-server .
 ```

-or use this if not modifying the source code:
+Or use this if not modifying the source code:

 ```
 docker build -t hwdsl2/ipsec-vpn-server github.com/hwdsl2/docker-ipsec-vpn-server.git